 Moving your body is an important tool for managing anxiety.
 The morning of your hearing, it may help you feel awake, alert, and relaxed to do some movement, if you are able.
-This could include jumping jacks, stretches, walking, yoga, or even a little dance move to get you feeling Tools for Emotional Regulation During Your Parole Hearing UnCommon Law - Spring 2022 Page 2 of 4 positive and energized for the hearing.
+This could include jumping jacks, stretches, walking, yoga, or even a little dance move to get you feeling positive and energized for the hearing.
 During the hearing, it can help to curl and uncurl your toes if you are feeling anxious or frustrated-this way, you can release tension through movement without the Board even knowing.